Automations

 trigger_kind | schedule / webhook / event / manual. |

-trigger_payload | The exact payload the trigger received (for webhooks / events). |
+trigger_payload | The exact payload the trigger received.
+Available to steps as trigger.<…>. |

-mode | dry_run (test, side-effects skipped) or live. |
+mode | dry_run (test, side-effects synthesised) or live. |

 status | See diagram. |